M A R Y C H A S E

 A R T I S T I C P R O D U C E R

 Chase believes that leadership and artistic direction succeeds when braiding tradition with innovation.
 Since 2001, she has worked as an educator and an arts administrator at Kansas State University, the University of Texas at Austin, Austin Peay State University, Coppin State University, University of Tampa, American Ballet Theatre Summer Intensive (Austin), worked as a guest teacher and artist at Monterey Peninsula College, Denver Metro State University, and in Tampa, FL at Progress Village Performing Arts School.
-In Washington, DC, she served as the Executive Director of Joy of Motion Dance Center and directed the dance programs at the College of Southern Maryland, McCallum Fine Arts Academy in Austin, TX and Merrill International School in Denver, Colorado.
+She served as the Executive Director of Joy of Motion Dance Center of Washington, DC and directed the dance programs at the College of Southern Maryland, McCallum Fine Arts Academy in Austin, TX and Merrill International School in Denver, Colorado.